stevezau/internet-speed-plot/README.md

 ```

 ## Running the script
-With these installed you should be able to run
+With these installed you should be able to run:
 ```
 sudo python nbnspeed.py